Retirement Investing Basics

 - Estimate your basic spending needs and any guaranteed income you expect.

-- Choose a realistic monthly or annual savings amount.
+- Choose a realistic monthly or annual savings amount you can stick with.

 - Use diversified funds to build a mix of stocks and bonds appropriate for your age and risk tolerance.

-- Review your progress once or twice a year rather than daily.
+- Review your progress once or twice a year rather than every day.

-For more background on building blocks of a retirement portfolio, you can also review our pages on mutual funds, bonds, forex, options and futures.
+For more background on building blocks of a retirement portfolio, you can also review our pages on mutual funds, bonds and stock trading sites.
+To understand the risks of more speculative approaches, see our guides on day trading, forex, options and futures.
+For quick definitions of key terms, visit our Dictionary Index.